Implementing a unified solver for nonlinearly constrained optimization: Numerical results

-In this section we demonstrate that the Uno presets closely mimic the corresponding solvers and are competitive against all state-of-the-art solvers.
-Table~\ref{tab:statistics_linear_problems} Table~\ref{tab:statistics_quadratic_problems} and Table~\ref{tab:statistics_nonlinear_problems} summarize the number of objective evaluations required by each solver for linear, quadratic, and nonlinear instances, respectively.
-The lowest count is shown in bold.
-IPOPT terminated with the status ``EXIT: Problem has too few degrees of freedom'' on the instances argauss and lewispol; this is interpreted as failure.
+In this section we demonstrate that the Uno presets closely mimic the corresponding state-of-the-art solvers filterSQP and IPOPT.
+Figures~\ref{fig:performance-profile-filtersqp} and \ref{fig:performance-profile-ipopt} portray performance profiles~\cite{DolaMore:02} of the \texttt{filtersqp} preset vs filterSQP, and of the \texttt{ipopt} preset vs IPOPT, respectively.
+Figure~\ref{fig:performance-profile-all} illustrates the overall picture.

-Figure~\ref{fig:performance-profile-presets} portrays a performance profile~\cite{DolaMore:02} of all solvers: the y axis is the fraction of solved problems, and the x axis represents the relative budget of objective evaluations compared with the (virtual) best solver for each instance.
+On all three plots, the y axis is the fraction of solved problems, and the x axis represents the relative budget of objective evaluations compared with the (virtual) best solver for each instance.
 The higher and more to the left, the better.
-This performance profile conveys three important messages: \begin{enumerate} \item the Uno presets mimic the corresponding state-of-the-art solvers well; \item the Uno presets \texttt{filtersqp} and \texttt{ipopt} outperform most state-of-the-art solvers; \item 12 instances (aljazzaf, hatfldf, himmelbd, hs085, hs109, hs114, launch, polak6, powellsq, snake, spiral, and vanderm4) are solved by IPOPT but not by the Uno \texttt{ipopt} preset, most likely because of the IPOPT features that were not implemented (see Section~\ref{sec:combinations}). \end{enumerate} These results validate the implementation of off-the-shelf strategies within Uno and demonstrate that Uno is a strong new contender on the nonlinear optimization scene.
+These performance profiles demonstrate that the Uno presets \texttt{filtersqp} and \texttt{ipopt} mimic the corresponding state-of-the-art solvers well and perform well with respect to all the state-of-the-art solvers.
+These results validate the implementation of off-the-shelf strategies within Uno.